Understanding FASD, Employment and Involvement with the Justice System

 FASD affects communities worldwide.
-According to recent estimates, 7.7 per 1,000 persons suffer from FASD and associated impairments worldwide1.
+According to recent estimates, 7.7 per 1,000 persons suffer from FASD and associated impairments worldwide.

 In Australia, state and territory data have indicated that the rate of FASD may be 0.01 to 0.68 per 1,000 births in the general population.

-However, it is argued that these Australian estimates are largely underestimated and there will likely be an increase in diagnoses over time as health professionals become more familiar with the diagnosis of FASD and its implications.
+It is considered that Australian estimates are largely underestimated and there will be an increase in diagnoses over time, as health professionals become more familiar with the diagnosis of FASD, and its implications.

-FASD is diagnosed at higher rates in Aboriginal and Torres Strait Islanders (Indigenous Australians) children compared with non-Indigenous children in Australia.
+FASD is diagnosed at higher rates in Aboriginal and Torres Strait Islander (Indigenous Australian) children, compared with non-Indigenous children in Australia.
 Such differences are also found in other Indigenous communities such as those in Canada.

-Research suggests that between 2.0 to 9.3 per 1000 Indigenous Australians have FASD1.
-Some estimates are much higher2,3.
+Research suggests that between 2.0 to 9.3 per 1000 Indigenous Australians have FASD.
+Some estimates are much higher.